 - 3 carrots coarsely chopped

 - 2 celery stalks coarsely chopped

 - 1 large onion quartered

 - 2 teaspoons salt

 - 4 cups turkey or chicken stock more broth to thin out gravy if necessary

-- 2 tbsp. butter the drippings are already fatty so no need to use too much butter here.
+- 2 tablespoons butter the drippings are already fatty so no need to use too much butter here.

-Preheat oven to 325° F. Place rack in lower position.
+- Preheat oven to 325° F. Place rack in the lower position.

 - Turkey cooking time varies by weight.
 Therefore, it is always safer to check the temperature of the turkey with a meat thermometer.
-A turkey is cooked when a thermometer placed in the thigh reads 170°F and in the breast 165°F.
+A turkey is cooked when a meat thermometer placed in the thigh reads 170°F and in the breast 165°F.

 - Cinnamon may seem like an odd spice to use on a turkey, but in actuality, cinnamon has a savoury element to it and is commonly used in savoury Middle-Eastern recipes.